-This No Sugar Added Homemade Applesauce is the easiest recipe you will ever make!
-All you need are apples and a little bit of water to make this smooth and perfectly sweetened applesauce!
+This No-Sugar-Added Homemade Applesauce is the easiest recipe you will ever make!
+All you need are apples and a little water to make this smooth, perfectly sweetened applesauce!

-Skins Stay On.
-To make this no-sugar-added applesauce even easier, we keep the skins on, which contain lots of added nutrients!
+• Skins Stay On.
+To make this no-sugar-added applesauce even easier, we keep the skins on, which are rich in nutrients!
 They can also give the color of this applesauce a hint of pink.

 Save this Recipe!